How to Charter a Private Yacht: What to Know Before You Pay

 • Step 4 — Pay the deposit: Typically 50% of the base charter fee.
 This secures the vessel.
 The hold becomes a confirmed booking.
 The deposit is non-refundable under most cancellation scenarios.

 • Step 5 — Pay the balance and APA: The remaining 50% of the charter fee, plus the APA, is typically due 4–8 weeks before departure.
-Some platforms require full payment at booking for last-minute charters.

 • Step 6 — Complete pre-departure documentation: For crewed charters — guest information forms, dietary requirements, itinerary preferences.
 For bareboat — sailing qualifications and experience logs submitted for approval.